Grievance Procedure Under the Americans with Disabilities Act/Rehabilitation Act

 A formal grievance alleging discrimination due to a disability (including an alleged denial of a reasonable accommodation) alternatively may be initiated through the Executive Director of the Office of the President by submitting a written complaint within 90 days of the alleged act or occurrence.
-The Executive Director will attempt to achieve an informal resolution, which may include consulting with a relevant senior staff member(s).
-(If the Executive Director of the Office of the President is the alleged source of a dispute, the individual may contact the President of the College.)
+All written complaints should contain: (1) a description of the nature of the complaint; (2) previous efforts at resolution; and (3) one or more proposed remedies.
+The Executive Director may attempt to achieve an informal resolution which may include consulting with a relevant senior staff member(s).
+(If the Chief of Staff and Secretary to Board of Trustees is the alleged source of a dispute, the individual may contact the President of the College.)